 While his main rivals, Novak Djokovic and Rafael Nadal, whimpered out of the season-ending ATP World Tour Finals in London, the Swiss maestro sauntered through his round-robin group, beating Nadal 6-3 6-0 en route, before taking out Jo-Wilfried Tsonga in the final for the third time in two weeks.
-Read the rest of this entry »
+FULL POST

 So, the English media has started to speculate about the future of Chelsea manager Andre Villas-Boas.